Yesterday was a month long. As this guy said, maybe it’s just December 37, 2020. Of course everything would just get worse in 2021.

 - 11:51pm — A Republican rep objects to the Georgia certification but when asked for confirmation of the co-signing Senator, says “Prior to the actions and events of today, but after the actions and events today it appears some senators have withdrawn their objection.”
 Subsequent objections for Michigan and Nevada go the same way.

 - 12:15am, 7 January 2021 — An objection to the Pennsylvania results is raised, co-signed by Senator Josh Hawley.
 He is the only senator that has backed an objection since the return from recess.
 McConnell almost immediately moves to end the debate, it’s seconded and the objection goes to a vote.
-It fails, the Senate verifies the Pennsylvania results.
+The objection fails, the Senate verifies the Pennsylvania results.
 Debate in the house includes a scuffle when Republican Rep. Andy Harris got hot and bothered about Rep. Conor Lamb’s statement.
 Now, now.
 While the Senate rejected the objection immediately, the House ultimately takes the full two hours but also throws it out.

 - 1:17am — All buildings within the Capitol Complex (not just the Capitol building) are cleared by the Capitol Police.